-A masterly demonstration of how to work with fillers in the eye area by Sabrina Shah-Desai, who calls this area ‘a snake pit’ because it is so fraught with potential difficulties, and a t.
+A masterly demonstration of how to work with fillers in the eye area by Sabrina Shah-Desai, who calls this area ‘a snake pit’ because it is so fraught with potential difficulties,

 A demo of how well long-lasting fillers and thread lifts can work together by Dr Nestor Demothenous and Dr Victoria Manning

 A talk by leading surgeon Rajiv Grover about turkey necks and pre-jowls – and what surgery can and can’t do in this area

 And talks on full-face treatment with fillers by both Dr Kuldeep Minocha and Dr Tapan Patel – luckily Dr Patel had warned me that he was using pictures from my treatment at his clinic earlier this year for this talk, so I didn’t shriek and fall off my chair when I saw my mugshot up on the big screen.
 (I’ve written about this transformative treatment before, link here)

 Fun and games, eh?
 Can’t wait for next year, when I’ve been asked to address the conference.
 If you’ve got any thoughts on what I should talk to this elite group about, drop me a line.